Inald/Frogger-Refactoring-2019/README.md

    etc..
 ~~~~
 ### Start Menu
 Start menu added to greet the user when they play the game.
-They can either choose a level or see how the game works by pressing game information
+They can either choose a level or see how the game works by pressing "Game Information"

 ![Frogger](src/main/resources/StartScreenReadMe.PNG)